 How Can I Tell Whether My Child Has Vision Problems?

-To determine whether your child has a vision problem and can benefit from vision therapy, our Niagara-on-the-Lake eye doctor will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
+To determine whether your child has a vision problem and can benefit from vision therapy, our Niagara-on-the-Lake or St. Catharines eye doctor will carry out a comprehensive eye exam, including an assessment of their functional visual skills, lazy eye and more.
 This test, known as a functional eye exam, goes beyond the standard “20/20” sight test and is performed by eye doctors with experience and years of training in vision therapy.

 Once your optometrist determines that vision therapy is the suitable treatment, he or she will create a personalized plan of exercises and eye activities based on the patient’s condition, age and other factors.
 The therapy typically includes any of the following: